markjprice/apps-services-net10/docs/errata/improvements.md

 In the next edition, after step 8, I will add a notebox to tell readers that if they already have Visual Studio installed and they want to match the settings I use in the book, they can navigate to **Tools** | **Import and Export Settings...**, and then select **Reset all settings**, and then choose **Visual C#**.
 Otherwise they should expect different shortcuts.

+I might also search for "or press" in the book and remove all instances of giving shortcuts like on page 99.

 # Page 38 - Treating warnings as errors

 > Thanks to [Kris](https://github.com/kprikratki) for raising [this issue on March 11, 2026](https://github.com/markjprice/apps-services-net10/issues/9) that suggested this improvement.